tomaskris/snakes/README.md

 # snakes
-Semester work from design pattern
+Semester Work from design pattern

+Game in JAVA